pitch-io/moira/README.md

 cat .shadow-cljs/nrepl.port
 ```

-Learn about all availbale tasks with:
+Learn about all available tasks with:

 ```bash
 bb tasks